SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 The user is able to take pictures with the smartphone camera.
 The picture will be instantly uploaded to a server.

 #### 3.1.3 Take Video
 The user is able to film with the smartphone camera.
 The captured video material is live streamed to a server to store the data.
+There is a detached [document][uc capture video] describing this use case more precisely.

 #### 3.1.4 Settings
 A settings option provides the user to choose the resolution and receiving server by himself.
+See also our  separate [document][uc configure settings] for this use case.

 #### 3.1.5 Upload Media
 If the automatically upload of the video or picture failed, the user is able to upload the file manually.